< Blog < Do Yoga < Sequences & Routines < Yoga For Posture Alignment: 9 Poses to Save Your Spine

 Table of Contents

 If you are looking to heal your back pain, create more stability, and move more efficiently, consider adding some yoga poses for enhanced posture to your practice.
+Start with the poses this post offers, and for more personalized sequences, check out Yoga-Go, our user-centric yoga app.

 Below, we reveal what causes bad posture, how yoga for better posture can help, and nine yoga poses to try right now.